 We consider both synchronous and asynchronous versions of the problem.
 Systems in which there is a finite bounded delay on the operations of the processes and on their intercommunication are said to be synchronous.
 In such systems, unannounced process deaths, as well as long delays, are considered to be faults.
 For synchronous systems, we give a simple and rather efficient algorithm for achieving approximate agreement.
-This algorithm works by successive approximation, with a provable convergence rate that depends on the ratio between the number of faults and the total number of processes.
-The algorithm is guaranteed to converge in the case where the total number of processes is more than three times the number of possible faults.
+This algorithm works by successive approximation, with a provable convergence rate that depends on the ratio between the number of faulty processes and the total number of processes.
+The algorithm is guaranteed to converge when the total number of processes is more than three times the number of possible faulty processes.
 Termination is achieved using a technique that ensures that all nonfaulty processes halt, but allows different processes to terminate at different times.

-For asynchronous systems, in which a very slow process cannot be distinguished from a dead process, no exact agreement can be achieved [FLP 83], even if no malicious failures occur [DDS 83].
+For asynchronous systems, in which a very slow process cannot be distinguished from a dead process, no exact agreement can be achieved, even if no malicious failures occur [FLP 83, DDS 83].
 An interesting contrast to the results in [FLP 83, DDS 83] is our second algorithm, which enables processes in an asynchronous system to get as close to agreement as one chooses.
 Our algorithm for the asynchronous case also works by successive approximation.
-In this case, however, the total number of processes required by the algorithm is more than five times the number of possible faults.
+In this case, however, the total number of processes required by the algorithm is more than five times the number of possible faulty processes.
 As in the synchronous case, we achieve termination using a technique that ensures that all nonfaulty processes halt, but permits different processes to terminate at different times.
-As we discuss later, it is possible to achieve simultaneous termination in the synchronous case; the technique used for simultaneous termination, however, does not extend to the asynchronous case.

 Our algorithms to obtain approximate agreement are of a very simple form.
 Namely, at each round until termination is reached, each process sends its latest value to all processes (including itself).
-On receipt of a vector V of values, the process computes a certain function f(V) as its next value.
+On receipt of a collection V of values, the process computes a certain function f(V) as its next value.
 The function f is a kind of averaging function.
-Here we use functions that are appropriate for handling t faults.
+Here we use functions that are appropriate for handling t faulty processes.
 We will show that these functions have particularly nice approximation behavior.
 In particular, we will show that, for algorithms of a particular form, no approximation function can provide uniformly faster convergence than the functions used in this paper.
 An earlier paper [DLPSW 83] presented similar algorithms, but used approximation functions that provided slower convergence than achieved by the functions used in this paper.
 The remainder of this paper is organized as follows: In Section 2, we prove some combinatorial properties of the approximation functions upon which our algorithms depend.
 Then, in Section 3, we introduce the synchronous model and present the synchronous approximate agreement algorithm, and in Section 4, we present the asynchronous model and algorithm.
 Next, in Section 5, we present lower bounds on the convergence rate for algorithms of the form presented in sections 3 and 4, and show that the approximation functions used in our algorithms are optimal.
 In Section 6, we discuss the resilience properties of our algorithms.
 Finally, in Section 7, we conclude with a short summary and some open questions.

-2. Properties of the Approximation Functions
+2 Properties of the Approximation Functions